peeveen/dotnet-utils/README.md

 - Items are removed from the buffer as soon as all consumers have consumed them.
 - You can specify a maximum buffer limit to ensure that one consumer does not race ahead, filling the internal buffer with massive amounts of data and allocating large amounts of memory.
+- You can specify a minimum size that the buffer must reach before the implementation will attempt a tidy-up of consumed items (to prevent unnecessary processing "churn" at the expense of slightly higher memory usage).